TimiPashov/bookStore_Project/README.md

 6. Search -
 Search page will be availabe for all users or guests who visit the book store.

+7. Profile page -
+A personal profile page for the currently logged in user.

 # Application installation
  Download GitHub repo